 This is perhaps the only hotel in the world where you may need to make way for passing elephants when checking in.
 During the month of November, a small herd of pachyderms nonchalantly tromps through reception on their way to a wild mango tree.
 The event—welcomed gleefully by guests and staff each year—might turn the tables on the traditional safari concept, but it’s indicative of the intimate wildlife experience guests can expect at Mfuwe Lodge and the Bushcamps.

 South Luangwa National Park is known for its walking safaris, and The Bushcamp Company has made these safaris the cornerstone of their guest offerings.
 There is little more exhilarating and wondrous than exploring the African bush on foot, encountering its sights and sounds up close and learning about its ecology.
 The Bushcamp Company has honed the art; guests at the Bushcamps embark on daily morning walks accompanied by expert safari guides who know and understand South Luangwa intimately.

-When you reserve your space through National Geographic Unique Lodges of the World, you’ll have the opportunity to take a complimentary private excursion to the schools that The Bushcamp Company supports.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At The Bushcamp Company, National Geographic guests have the opportunity to take a complimentary private excursion to the schools that The Bushcamp Company supports.
 Visit classrooms and dormitories built by the lodge, learn about the successful school nutrition program, and meet with students who have been sponsored by The Bushcamp Company’s education initiatives.